ermlikeyeah/ermlikeyeah.github.io/_posts/2017-07-17-shed-patterns-workshop.markdown

 ![](/assets/shed-nhs-uk-patterns-workshop.jpg)

-We are short of wall space at work – and short of time during the day to get this stuff done.
+We are short of wall space at work – and short of time during the working day to get this stuff done.
 Standards-principles-elements-patterns help us make consistently designed services.
-We need these to be done and decent.
+We need these to decent, and done.

-And if you are going to do this stuff out-of-hours, you might as well set up shop somewhere comfortable.
+If you are going to do this stuff out-of-hours, you might as well set up shop somewhere comfortable.

 So I have.